centau/ecr/docs/tut/crashcourse.md

 All three callbacks are called with:

-1. The registry the entity belongs to.
-2. The entity whose component is being changed.
+1. The entity whose component is being changed.
-3. The new component value (always `nil` in the case of `removing`).
+2. The new component value (always `nil` in the case of `removing`).

 `added` and `changed` are fired *after* the component is set.